Recovery room (PACU)

 While you are on the inpatient unit, you will:

-- Get a blood thinner shot each day to help prevent blood clots
+- You will get a blood thinner shot each day.
+This helps prevent blood clots.

-- Get an incentive spirometer.
-It is a device to help you breathe deeply and keep your lungs open.
-You should use it 10 times an hour when you are awake.
+- You will use an incentive spirometer.
+This helps you breathe deeply and keep your lungs open.
+Use it 10 times an hour when you are awake.

 Comfort control after surgery

-You may be given Tylenol on a regular schedule while you are in the hospital.
-It does not have many side effects and it lessens the amount of narcotic pain medicine you will need.
+You may be given Tylenol® on a regular schedule while in the hospital.
+It does not have many side effects.
+It lessens the amount of narcotic pain medicine you need.
 It is important you take it as scheduled.

 Comfort control after surgery

-These are medicines like morphine, Dilaudid, hydrocodone, and oxycodone.
+These are medicines like morphine, Dilaudid®, hydrocodone, and oxycodone.
 They come in IV and pill form.
-They work differently than Tylenol and NSAIDs.
-They work well to relieve pain when taken with Tylenol and NSAIDs.
+They work different than Tylenol and NSAIDs.

-They have more side effects but are usually needed the first few days to two weeks after surgery.
+They have more side effects.
+They are often needed the first few days to 2 weeks after surgery though.
 They can:

 - Make you dizzy